 This feature allows user to select a suspend type for the operating system to turn off peripherals devices, such as CD-ROM players, when they are not in use.

 Power Management Option

-Power management allows the computer to save electricity when it is idle by entering power saving modes.
+Power management allows the computer to save electricity when it is not in use by entering power-saving modes.

 HDD Power Down: